Improve Transportation Services

 Update County Website

 I’ve helped make improvements to and supported the launch of a new County website.
-We added routes and shuttle options and cleaned up the language.
+We corrected errors, added helpful information, and improved the language.

 Improve Signage